dimagi/django-cte/docs/index.md

 INNER JOIN "cte" ON "orders"."region_id" = "cte"."region_id"
 ```

-The `orders` query is a query set containing annotated `Order` objects, just as
+The `orders` query is a queryset containing annotated `Order` objects, just as
 you would get from a query like `Order.objects.annotate(region_total=...)`.
 Each
 `Order` object will be annotated with a `region_total` attribute, which is
 populated with the value of the corresponding total from the joined CTE query.